 For these reasons, First Progress decided to offer a full credit card for people with bad credit.
 They believe that everyone should have the credit they need to thrive in life.
 You can use their cards whether you’re just starting out and need to build credit or you are starting over and wish to reestablish good credit.
 Obtaining a secure credit card from First Progress is the first step toward rebuilding your credit.
 The company is headquartered in Johnson City, Tennessee, and all cards are issued by Synovus Bank, Columbus, GA, which is an FDIC-insured bank.
 You can use your card wherever Mastercard is accepted.

 The First Progress Platinum Elite Mastercard offers a secure line of credit that you obtain by putting down a security deposit.
 Unlike other credit cards, the First Progress Platinum Elite Mastercard uses your security deposit and not your credit score to approve you.
 The amount that you put down as a deposit will be your credit limit (minus your annual fee).
 Your deposit is fully refundable and you don’t need good credit (or any credit at all) to qualify.
 Once you are approved, you are free to use your card anywhere Mastercard is accepted.

 Aside from your security deposit, the First Progress Platinum Elite Mastercard comes with a few other fees to be aware of.
 There is a $29 annual fee.
-Your APR varies depending on what you use your card for.
+APR varies based on the Prime Rate.
 All purchases come with a 19.99% APR while cash advances are 24.99%.
 You can avoid interest by paying in full each month on your due date.
 If you are charged interest, it will be no less than $1.50.